Mastering the 4P’s of SaaS Marketing

 Now, without further delay, let’s get started!

 Without a product that’s in-demand and solves your prospects’ problems, you cannot enter the market.
 Apparently, a lot of start-ups fail because they are in a hurry to launch a product that is half-baked.
 Unfortunately, that’s not how it works.
-The “we sort of know who our target audience is’ or “we’ll figure out once we launch the product” isn’t how big brands established themselves.
+The “we sort of know what our target market is’ or “we’ll figure out once we launch the product” isn’t how big brands established themselves.
 You need to know your product and its takers inside out.